Qlik-PE/testdrive-tutorial/site/_synapse/tutorial/synapse-target.md

 Fill in the blanks with information pertaining to your Microsoft Azure Synapse Analytics instance.

 * **Server name**: The name of the *Dedicated SQL endpoint* for your Azure Synapse Analytics instance.
-Qlik Replicate does not support acessing the "Serverless SQL endpont".
+Qlik Replicate does not support accessing the "Serverless SQL endpoint".
 * **Authentication method**: `SQL Authentication`. *Active Directory Authentication* is not supported from Linux-based hosts.
 * **Port**: the port number that your Azure Synapse instance is listening on.
 The default is `1433`.